tjklint/BellGeekfest2023/README.md

         fieldNames: ["Email Address", "Spotify Account Id", "Spotify Username", "Full Name"],
 ```

-> Note: It's can be very difficult to find the required emails of certain companies, and what information they collect and can delete.
+> Note: It can be very difficult to find the required emails of certain companies, and what information they collect and can delete.
 It's important to thoroughly review these privacy policies.